Does Your Future Lie In The Past? Ancient Philosophy Explained

 The ancient Romans, for example, valued the concept of personal responsibility.
 So much so that after each Roman arch was completed, the law stated that the engineer who constructed it would have to stand underneath it when the scaffolding was removed.
 It was their way of assuming accountability for the work they had done.
 Such a law made absolutely certain that every Roman understood just how crucial the quality of his work was.
 Plus, it made clear how it had a direct consequence on his very life.

-This is the very basis of most self-help concepts that big-name modern day Gurus such as Jack Canfield and Anthony Robbins base their teachings on, the need for you to have a personal responsibility before you even start thinking about setting goals for yourself.
+This is the very basis of most self-help concepts that big-name modern day Gurus such as Jack Canfield and Tony Robbins base their teachings on, the need for you to have a personal responsibility before you even start thinking about setting goals for yourself.

 Personal responsibility helps cultivate a strong mindset.
 This prevents you from wasting your time blaming other people or circumstance for what you lack in your life.
 You and only you are in charge of everything that happens in your life.